Personalized Transcranial Electrical Stimulation: A Review of Computational Modeling and Optimization: Forward modeling for personalized tES

 where $x$, $y$ and $z$ represent three orthogonal directions, and $w_x$, $w_y$, and $w_z$ denote the weights assigned to the respective orthogonal directions.
 And because tACS usually has low frequency, a quasi-static approximation can be employed to simulate it.
 In most cases, we can derive the electric field at peak currents from computational models.
 The temporal variations of the current merely scale the field without altering its distribution within the brain.
 When multiple channels are out of phase, simulations should be based on temporal dynamics.
 Saturnino et al. modeled several in-phase and anti-phase tACS scenarios, finding that they produced complex differences in temporospatial stimulation patterns~\cite{saturnino2017target}.

-tTIS employs a distinct mechanism to stimulate the brain.
+\yy{tTIS employs a distinct mechanism to stimulate the brain.
 Two-pair tTIS utilizes two pairs of electrodes, while HD-tTIS employs an array of electrodes for stimulation \cite{huang2020optimization}.
 Both types of stimulation are designed to stimulate the brain by the low frequency envelope formed by high frequency current.
 The effect of tTIS can be evaluated by the modulation depth, which is defined as the difference between the maximal and minimal value of the envelope.
-As models disregard the possible effects of high-frequency stimulation on neurons, they calculate the distinct frequency electric field in the same manner as tACS (Eq.~\eqref{eq:Laplace1},~\eqref{eq:Laplace2}).
-The envelope field with the desired direction can be calculated by the formula proposed by Grossman et al.~\cite{grossman2017noninvasive}, shown in Eq.~\eqref{eq:ti2}.
+The envelope field with the desired direction can be calculated by the formula proposed by Grossman et al.~\cite{grossman2017noninvasive}, shown in Eq.~\eqref{eq:ti2}.}

 where $\vec{E}_{1}(\vec{r})$ and $\vec{E}_{2}(\vec{r})$ are the first and second distinct fields at the location $\vec{r}$ and $\vec{n}$ is an unit vector along the desired direction.
-And Huang et al. provided a comprehensive analysis of the equations governing various forms of tTIS~\cite{huang2019can,huang2020optimization}.
+And Huang et al. provided a comprehensive analysis of the equations governing various forms of tTIS~\cite{huang2020optimization, huang2019can}.
 They showed the formulae for the modulation depth along the maximum direction.
 It is straightforward to find that Eq.~\eqref{eq:ti2} is maximized if and only if $\vec{n}$ falls onto the plane spanned by $\vec{E}_{1}$ and $\vec{E}_{2}$.
 Under such premise, the maximal modulation depth equation can be formulated as follows.

 where $\phi$ is the angle spanned by $\vec{E}_{1}$ and $\vec{E}_{2}$, and $\alpha$ is the angle between $\vec{E}_{1}$ and the projection of $\vec{n}$ on that plane.
 1D-search over $\alpha \in [0, 2\pi)$ can be performed to find the maximal modulation where $\vec{E}_{1}$, $\vec{E}_{1}$ and $\phi$ are known from computational model.
 In addition, they proved by the equations that a conventional TES approach (tACS and tDCS) can always be made to reach stronger modulation depth than tTIS regardless of which field orientation one considers.